Morocco Travel Advice

 Security travel advice for Morocco

-The general travel safety advice for Morocco is to exercise caution and be wary at all times against petty crime in popular destinations.
-This is the main risk due to tourist being targeted, however there is, as with many European countries an underlying threat of terrorism.
+The general travel advice for Morocco is to exercise caution and be wary at all times against petty crime in popular destinations.
+This is the main risk due to tourist being targeted, however there is, as with many North African countries, an underlying threat of terrorism.

-Moroccan is a generally a safe country with very little knife and gun crime.
-If possible stay in main areas away from alleyways and remote locations.
-There is an issue with theft and fraud, scams and confidence tricks, and these issues are mostly focused on the tourist areas such as resorts and beaches.
+Morocco is generally a safe country with very little knife and gun crime.
+If possible, stay in main areas away from alleyways and remote locations.
+There is an issue with theft and fraud, scams and confidence tricks, and these issues are mostly focused on the tourist areas, such as resorts and beaches.

-Due to its strong religious influence in the country, it is advised that you are respectful and follow laws and customs practiced by the local citizens.
+Due to its strong religious influence in the country, the travel advice for Morocco is that you are respectful and follow laws and customs practiced by the local citizens.
 This includes dressing modestly and refraining from wearing expensive jewellery to avoid attracting unwanted attention.